Noah-Stud/SQS-Projekt/docs/pages/index.md

-# SQS-Messanger-App
+# SQS-Chat-App

-Welcome to the documentation for the "SQS Messenger App."
+Welcome to the documentation for the "SQS-Chat-App."
 This documentation consists of the following parts:

 - [Introduction](introduction.md)
 - [Installation](installation.md)